nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Listing appointments: `list`
 Retrieves all unmarked tasks from Sniff Appointments ArrayList and displays it to the user.
 Unmarked tasks are reflected on the list immediately.
+List is displayed sorted by date and time.
+Earlier appointments will appear at the top of the list.

 Format: `list`